Henry Bone: Life and work

 Henry Bone was born in Truro, Cornwall.
 His father was a cabinet maker and carver of unusual skill.
-In 1767, Bone's family moved to Plymouth in neighbouring Devon, where Henry was apprenticed, in 1771, to William Cookworthy, the founder of the Plymouth porcelain works, and the first manufacturer of Hard-paste porcelain in England.
-In 1772, Bone moved, with his master, to the Bristol china works, where he remained for six years, working from 6 a.m. to 6 p.m., and studying drawing at night.
-His china decoration is of high merit, and is said to have been marked with the figure "1" in addition to the factory-mark, a small cross.
+In 1767, Bone's family moved to Plymouth in neighbouring Devon, where Henry was employed, in 1771, by William Cookworthy, the founder of the Plymouth porcelain works and the first manufacturer of Hard-paste porcelain in England.
+Later in the same year Bone moved with the factory to Bristol, where then factory was under the management of Richard Champion of Bristol.
+In 1772, Bone was apprenticed to Champion, not to Cookworthy as often repeated.
+He remained for six years, working from 6 a.m. to 6 p.m., and studying drawing at night.
+His china decoration can be assumed to be of high merit, and is said by one Victorian writer to have been marked with the figure "1" in addition to the factory-mark, a small cross.
+This attribution is speculative, however, as are a number of alternative suggestions for what work he carried out at Bristol.